 What is aided and unaided communication?

-Aided communication is anything other than your body that you use to communicate.
+Aided communication is anything other than the body that you use to communicate.
 This can be pictures, photographs, words, etc. Many children with autism who are not able to use speech for functional communication often use pictures, photographs, words and/or communication systems to express themselves.

 Unaided communication is using your body to communicate (e.g. gestures, facial expressions, sign language, etc.).
-I often get asked if using pictures for communication is going to take away any gestures or speech that the person is using, and the answer is always no. The best way to communicate is with a total communication approach, which is includes all modes of communication.
-None of use communicate with just speech.
+I often get asked if using pictures for communication is going to take away any gestures or speech that the person is using, and the answer is always no. The best way to communicate is with a total communication approach, which includes all modes of communication.
+None of the use communicates with just speech.
 Sometimes a friend or spouse can understand our message with a simple gesture or facial expression.
 Encourage all modes of communication whether unaided or aided.